clebin/SpectrumAssetMaker/README.md

 ```

 If this is unwanted (if you're using Next or Boriel BASIC for example), you can disable this on a per asset-basis by setting 'create-binary-reference-file' to false (see example JSON)

+### section

+Code/memory section to save the asm to (eg. "rodata_section", "PAGE_80", "BANK_20")

+### bank

+Alternative to 'section' setting - set memory bank by number

+### page

+Alternative to 'section' setting - set memory page by number

+### compression

+Set the compression format to use (see README section on Compression).
+Default is no compression.

+* rle

+* zx0 (binary only)

+### bitmap-format

+*For Next bitmaps*.
+Override the global "next-screen-format" setting to save by columns or rows.

+* rows

+* columns

+### paper-colour

+*For classic Spectrum sprites*.
+Set which colour to use for PAPER.
+Anything else will be taken as INK.

+### mask

+*For classic Spectrum sprites*.
+Specify a path to an image to use as the sprite mask.

+### ignore-hidden-layers

+*For tilemaps*.
+Set to true to skip importing hidden tile layers.
+Default is false.

 ## Example JSON Config File